vanessaycui/snake-game/README.md

 * Creating a backend to store top scores so players can compete against each other online
 * Creating a mobile-friendly version (web or app)

-Please feel free to leave a comment or provide some feedback.
+Please feel free to provide some feedback.
 Open to all suggestions :)

 <hr>